Kainatn/quizApp/quizapp/README.md

   </div>

   ---
+  ## About

-This project was Ant Design with React js.
-You can play Easy quiz here and can see your score....
+This project created with Ant Design and React js.
+You can play Easy quiz here and can see your score.
+This quiz game is designed to increase learning by requiring students to write a multiple-choice question..

 ## Available Scripts